Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 If you have aphasia, you might struggle to understand what others say, especially when they are speaking quickly or if they use longer sentences.

-A noisy background or a group setting can also complicate your understanding, if you have aphasia.
+A noisy background or a group setting might also complicate your understanding.

 Sometimes, you might not understand or recognize a joke.